milad-r/django_project/README.md

 # django_project
-a library project in django
+a chat project in django